ar-treb/ar-treb.github.io/_pages/about.md

 ## Meta-meta-analysis research placement at London NHM

 Last summer I was interning at London Natural History Museum as a part of the [SSCP DTP REP](https://www.imperial.ac.uk/grantham/education/science-and-solutions-for-a-changing-planet-dtp/studentship-opportunities/).
 Under the supervision of Prof Andy Purvis, I was researching the impacts of organic agriculture on biodiversity using novel meta-analytic methods.
+I was a member of an amazing Biodiversity Futures Lab, and had an opportunity to also contribute to a science communication project, which you can see below.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/yFN21MYiZ8A?start=15" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/yFN21MYiZ8A?start=32" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>